HumanMovementNeuroscience/capstone/docs/course_materials/assignments/assignment3/assignment3-content-outline.md

 - Also do the FreeMoCap disclosure thing explicitly

 ### AI tips, tricks, and pitfalls!
+- Lots of short chats are better than a couple long ones
+  - or at least, they are different and serve different purposes
 - Mention the "giving the bot the citation and then asking about the paper content" thing
 - Mention the new capacties
   - Trigger chat from message